top of page

 What to Expect

 It is not going to be easy.
 All at once, it will be one of the hardest things you have ever done and one of the most important events of your life--a gift, in fact.
-Although we will do it together, it is you that will have the most important job: petting her the entire time, talking to her, thanking her.
+Although we will do it together, it is you that will have the most important job: petting them the entire time, talking to them, thanking them.
 You know what they have cherished most.
-As she passes, you remind her of all her favorite things.
+As they pass, you remind them of all their favorite things.

 Whether it's under the tree in the front yard, the patio out back, or the sofa by the fireplace, that is where we will be to let your friend go.
-Our time together will be short, maybe 45 minutes or an hour.
+Our time together will be short, maybe 35 minutes or an hour.
 When you are ready (you'll never be "ready") the first injection will be made to gently sedate your pet.
-Once this has allowed her to rest, a final injection will still be needed.
-When the last kisses, the last hugs, the last stroking of her fur, are done, we will say goodbye and transport your pet for aftercare.
+Once this has allowed them to rest, a final injection will still be needed.
+When the last kisses, the last hugs, the last stroking of their fur, are done, we will say goodbye.
+If your desire for aftercare is cremation, we will transport your pet for aftercare.
+A keepsake, clay paw print will be made for you, prior to our departure.

 121531507_10207545942962881_493760887155